runKleisli/verified-integer-gaussian-elimination/README.md

 * The lack of verified totality arises from
 	* The GCD algorithm's lack of verified totality (it's total by looking at the fixed points of recursion compared to the cases matched on).
 	* The choice of modulo operator implementation's lack of verified totality.

+## Installation & use

+Copy the repo's contents (minus the `.git` folder) into a folder called `zzgauss` in the `libs` folder located in the Idris distribution directory.

+Then, to use the library from the REPL, you run:

+`idris -p contrib -p zzgauss`
+`Idris> :module Data.Matrix.ZZGaussianElimination`
+`Idris> :browse Data.Matrix.ZZGaussianElimination`

+where the `:module` call is unnecessary once imported into an Idris module that's loaded.

 ## Data.Matrix.ZZGaussianElimination